-Scott studied jazz at Cuyahoga Community College in Cleveland with Ernie Krivda, Steve Enos, Joe Hunter, and others.
+Scott studied jazz at Cuyahoga Community College in Cleveland with Ernie Krivda, Steve Enos, and Joe Hunter.
 He started his undergraduate studies at Ohio University, studying with legendary trombone professor Reginald Fink.
 After Fink passed away, Scott joined the United States Marine Corps.
 He was stationed in Kaneohe Bay, Hawai’i with the Marine Forces Pacific Band playing in the ceremonial/marching band, concert band, big band, jazz combo, dixieland band, brass quintet, and show band; he was also the assistant staff arranger for the band.
 After being honorably discharged from the USMC, he taught high school and middle school band as the Assistant Band Director in the Brooklyn City School District in Brooklyn, Ohio for two years.

 Scott can be contacted at (330) 217-2234 or firstname.lastname@example.org.